CIBC-Internal/python/Doc/library/asyncio-eventloop.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Example of callback displaying the current date every second.
-The callback uses the :meth:`BaseEventLoop.call_later` method to reschedule itself during 5 seconds, and then stops the event loop::
+The callback uses the :meth:`AbstractEventLoop.call_later` method to reschedule itself during 5 seconds, and then stops the event loop::

     import asyncio